mmbman/Katagiri/fukanzazengi.md

 Katagiri Roshi gave more than one series of talks on *Fukanzazengi*; currently this single series of talks is available in the online archive.
 These talks were given during a seven-day *sesshin* in June of 1979.

-Katagiri Roshi also discussed *Fukanzazengi* in many of his other talks; for a list of references with notes, see the [“Annotated *Fukanzazengi*”](annotated-fukanzazengi) on this site.
+Katagiri Roshi also discussed *Fukanzazengi* in many of his other talks; for a list of references with notes, see  [“Notes on *Fukanzazengi*”](fukanzazengi-notes) on this site.

 ---